What to do when your caring role changes or ends

 If you’re caring for someone and their needs increase, or they move into a care home, or they die, it can be a difficult time.
 Whatever the reason for your role as a carer changing, you may experience mixed emotions.

-What happens if the person I care for needs more help?
+If the person you care for needs more help

 The person you look after may require more support than you have the time or energy to give.
 Ask their local social services department to assess or reassess their care needs.